 Navratri festival has a significant importance in our culture.
-It is a festival that we celebrate to worship the nine forms of goddess Durga, the divine feminine force.
+It is a festival that we celebrate to worship the nine forms of the goddess Durga, the divine feminine force.
 It is a celebration of feminism, devotion, and righteousness.
 One of the most loved traditions during this festival is Kanjak Pooja where young girls are worshipped as divine feminine.

 At Prazna Foundation, we believe that true empowerment goes beyond celebration and to create a long-lasting impact on the lives of young girls and women we believe in practical actions and spreading awareness about a crucial aspect of womanhood, that is menstrual hygiene.